sofiberry/my-first-android-app/README.md

 ## This is My first android app using android studio

 - what does this simple mobile app do?
- "\t"  <p>the app is accepts an input from the user and calculates quality of service based on what kind of quality of service is the user needs </p>
+ "\t"  <p>the app is accepts a cost input from the user and calculates a cost that the user gets based on what kind of quality of service is he/she needs. </p>

 <br />
 <div align="center" >